trafficinc/sippyV2/README.md

 # sippy
   Sippy is a small/easy to use modern PHP web development Framework.

-Work in progress, but feel free to download, run composer, and point the browser to localhost:<port>/sippy/public.
+Work in progress, but feel free to:

-Need some help with features and documentation.
+- download zip to web directory
+- run composer
+- point your browser to [http://localhost:<port>/sippy/public]

+# CLI Tools

+$ php cli/sippy.php -help

+More coming soon.
-Trying to keep this framework geared toward smaller applications or brochure web projects.
+This framework is geared toward smaller applications or brochure web projects.